road86/bahis-dash/README.md

 ## Local development

 Run `pipenv run python app.py`.
+(If you get a `Permission denied` error you may need to run as `sudo`)

 This will run a development server with hot reloading and other useful features.

 ## Deployment

+To run the system in a local "deployment" you can use the Dockerfile with `docker build -t dash . && docker run -p 80:80 dash:latest`.

-Deployment is done (currently manually) using bahis-infra.
+Cloud deployment is done (currently manually) using bahis-infra.
 Only the latest release will be deployed - releases are created automatically when a PR is successfully merged into `main`.